An Interview with the Author of “Ava Helen Pauling: Partner, Activist, Visionary.”

 Crellin and Linus Pauling with Lynne Martinez and Ahmed Zewail, 1991.

 In the early 1990s, Crellin began working with Steve Dahms, a chemistry professor at San Diego State University.
 The duo started another program together called CSUPERB – the California State University Program for Education and Research in Biotechnology.
-The program brought together a group representing all of the campuses in the California state system and sought to mobilize and support collaborative student and faculty research.
+The initiative brought together a group representing all of the campuses in the California state system and sought to mobilize and support collaborative student and faculty research.
 To this day, the organization continues to sponsor research and an annual meeting where students talk about their work and where CSUPERB awards various prizes.
-It is at this meeting that the Crellin Pauling Award for Outstanding Teaching is given to a graduate student in honor of Crellin’s passion for teaching.
+It is at this meeting that the Crellin Pauling Award for Outstanding Teaching is given to two graduate students in honor of Crellin’s passion for teaching.

 Pauling family reunion, 1994.